 Tip 10 – Check your manuscript before you send it

-Your novel should be in its finished state.
-Sending a follow-up email three days later asking for the original to be deleted as you’ve made some changes doesn’t make a great impression.
+Your novel should be in its finished state, if at all possible.
+We know the best way to spot an error in your work is first to press Send, but sending a panicky follow-up email three days later asking for the original to be deleted as you’ve made some changes doesn’t make a great impression.

 Tip 11 – Include your contact details